Documentation & FAQ for PWT SEO

 The next field is the Override title field.
 If you leave it set to the default of No, the page title as generated by Joomla will be used (usually derived from the article title).
 However, if you want to improve it, you can set the value to Yes.
 A new field will show, allowing you to fill in an improved page title:

 Note that the page title is the field that controls the title of the snippet in Google Search.
 Often this field is referred to as the Browser Page Title.

 The field Canonical setting is used to configure you canonical URL.
-The default setting is to use the setting in the PWT SEO plugin, but whether you have set sel-referencing canonicals off or on there, you can override the setting here:
+The default setting is to use the setting in the PWT SEO plugin.
+For most sites, having the plugin setting set to "Self-referencing" is optimal.
+However, in each article, you can override this::